Ericavanee/Bicausal_Wasserstein_MtglProj/README.md

 # Bicausal Wasserstein Martingale Projection
 The *bicausal* or *adapted* Wasserstein martingale projection is a novel method for multi-dimensional martingale tests on data couplings.
-It achieves a dimension-independent convergence rate of $O(N^{1/2})$ in sample size $N$.
+It relies on the *smoothed empirical martingale projection distance* as its test statistic, which achieves a dimension-independent convergence rate of $O(N^{1/2})$ in the sample size $N$.
 To the best of our knowledge, it is the first **consistent** martingality test for high-dimensional regimes.

 🔗 Paper link: [Empirical martingale projections via the adapted Wasserstein distance](https://arxiv.org/pdf/2401.12197)